Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-No owner, or agent of such owner of any lot, place or area within one hundred (100) feet of an occupied building which building is located within a residential subdivision in the town, shall permit on such lot, place or area, or upon any sidewalk abutting the same, any weeds, grass, or deleterious, unhealthful growths, or noxious matter, that may be growing, lying, or located thereon to exceed a height of twelve (12) inches.
+Farragut Municipal Code Sec.
+14-33. - Weeds.
+No owner, or agent of such owner of any lot, place or area within one hundred (100) feet of an occupied building which building is located within in the Town, shall permit on such lot, place or area, or upon any sidewalk, driveway, trail, greenway or path abutting the same, any weeds, grass, or deleterious, unhealthful growths, or noxious matter, that may be growing, lying, or located thereon to exceed a height of twelve (12) inches.
 This section does not apply to the owner or operator of an operating farm.

 The Town of Farragut currently maintains four parks: